Health care premiums for 2018 set to go up by as much as 50 percent

 If the Trump administration does not end up getting rid of the subsidies and premiums go up, some consumers could end up getting better deals.
 The subsidy that helps cover insurance premiums depends on income and the cost of silver plans in a person’s region.
 And since the price of some of those silver plans are spiking, the subsidy will be bigger this fall.

-The Kaiser Family Foundation’s Larry Leavitt said that extra money means consumers could shop for more than just silver plans.
+The Kaiser Family Foundation’s Larry Levitt said that extra money means consumers could shop for more than just silver plans.
 “Instead you use it to buy into a bronze plan with a higher deductible or a gold plan with a lower deductible, there could be some great deals out there,” he explained.

 The question is: will consumers even know about the bigger subsidies?
 The Trump administration slashed its Affordable Care Act outreach budget by 90 percent.

-Note: Correction (Oct.
-5, 2017): An earlier version of this story misspelled Larry Levitt's name.
-The text has been corrected.